Last Updated: January 6, 2025

 Best Practice

-Exercise 3: Select Task Mode and Timing Constraints for Master Project (30 minutes)
+Exercise 3: Select Task Mode and Timing Constraints Your Master Project (30 minutes)

 Open your Master Project and do the following: